 He went on trial in Cook County Circuit Court in January 1997.

 Rollins identified Nash in court as the man he saw talking with Wyatt.
 Harris testified that he went to Stroud’s to buy a cigarette because all he had was 25 cents.
-He said Wyatt let him and not long after there was a knock at the door, a commotion, and a gunman came in and pushed Wyatt against the wall and told Harris and Stroud to get on the floor.
+He said Wyatt let him in and not long after there was a knock at the door, a commotion, and a gunman came in and pushed Wyatt against the wall and told Harris and Stroud to get on the floor.

 Harris said the gunman patted him down and then told Stroud to “give it up.”
 Then there was a shot fired into the floor and the gunman ran toward the front door.
 When Stroud chased the gunman, he was shot and killed.